 Now about calorie counting and macronutrient ratios

-Now I know I said I didn’t calorie count or follow any specific macronutrient rations (protein/fat/carb breakdown) but I did get curious to see what my body was naturally demanding and decided to track them for a week to see what I was actually doing.
+Now I know I said I didn’t calorie count or follow any specific macronutrient ratios (protein/fat/carb breakdown) but I did get curious to see what my body was naturally demanding and decided to track them for a week to see what I was actually doing.

 I am generally averaging about 1400 calories a day, which is low and not surprising that I lost weight purely from a calorie viewpoint.
-I am not feeling hungry on this amount as I get so many of these calories from fat, which make me feel full, and quantity wise I am eating so many vegetables that also keep me full and satisfied.
+I am not feeling hungry on this amount as I get so many of these calories from fat, which makes me feel full, and quantity wise I am eating so many vegetables that also keep me full and satisfied.

-My macronutrient ratios average around 60% fat, 20% protien, 20% carbs.
+My macronutrient ratios average around 60% fat, 20% protein, 20% carbs.
 Although I am not trying to be low carb, I have found that by not eating grains or sugar, and limiting my fruit to the low fructose choices, I am eating under 100g of carbs a day, usually around the 70g mark, which interestingly is what Mark Sisson refers to as the “weight loss sweet spot”.
-This is despite eating umlimited vegetables and occasionally eating quinoa and starchy carbs like potato.
+This is despite eating unlimited vegetables and occasionally eating quinoa and starchy carbs like potato.

 I found this really interesting as this all fell into place without any effort on my part just by stopping grains and sugars.